kbharat1210/py4e_exercises/README.md

-This is a repository of all the exercise I've solved form the book python for everybody by Charles R Severance.
+Python for everybody - Charles Severance

+Solutions to exercises in the above book.